cmda-bt/fe-course-19-20/week-2.md

 ### In-class exercises

 * Desk research about Progressive Enhancement (document these findings in github)
-* Make a breakdown (HTML, CSS and JavaScript) of your job story
-* Document your findings in the repo (Progressive Enhancement & breakdwon)
+* Document your findings in the repo (Progressive Enhancement)
 * Write down all your resources in APA format - please use a apa generator
 * Create Folder structure for your Front-end feature
 * Start coding!